elkowar/eww/docs/src/configuration.md

   The details on how it is actually implemented are left to the compositor.
   This option is only valid on Wayland.
   Possible values: `"true"`, `"false"`.
 Default: `"false"`
+- `windowtype`: (X11 only) Can be used in determining the decoration, stacking position and other behavior of the window.
+  Possible values:
+    - `"normal"`: indicates that this is a normal, top-level window
+    - `"dock"`: indicates a dock or panel feature
+    - `"toolbar"`: toolbars "torn off" from the main application
+    - `"dialog"`: indicates that this is a dialog window
+    - Default: `"dock"` if reserve is set, else `"normal"`